guidobouman/thesis/Documents/Thesis/Thesis.markdown

 There's a constant struggle between simplicity and flexibility.
 Should we allow more ways of working with our data?
 Hence increasing the flexibility.
 Or should we make it easier to use?
 Increasing the simplicity of the communication chain.
 Ultimately the suggested optimisation should increase both.

 ### Front-end as a server
-Over the last years web browsers started getting faster.
+Over the last years web browsers started getting a lot faster.
 This was not only because the computers they're running on are getting ever more powerful.
 But also because a lot of improvements have been made on the rendering engines for HTML, CSS and Javascript.
-This means that the browser is slowly getting more and more capable of running application logic without the need of a back-end building HTML pages and processing data.
+Browsers got direct access to hardware, letting the graphic chips in computers compute the heavy lifting where appropriate.
+This means that the browser is slowly getting more and more capable of running heavy application logic without the need of a back-end building HTML pages and processing data.
+All of the rendering and processing can nowadays easily be done in a modern-day web browser.

 Back-ends could literally be rendered useless.
-With a database that serves it's data over http, and a front-end which contains all of the application logic there would be no need for a back-end.
-Periodic tasks and heavy calculations should still be done on workers, but they could run on much smaller machines independent from a back-end.
+With a database that serves it's data over http, and a front-end which contains all of the application logic.
+There would be no need for a back-end.
+Periodic tasks and very heavy calculations which could compromise the user experience should still be done on workers.
+But they could run on much smaller machines independent from a back-end.
 In a way they could just behave as end-users, but with more privileges.

+Lets take the recent refresh of Soundclound as an example.
+They switched from the current convention to the emerging SPA (Single Page Application) approach.
+SPA's are not new though.
+They used to be popular back in the [80's?].

 ### A more direct interface
 The human brain is amazing when it comes to input from the senses.
 It adjusts itself to whatever sensory input it gets and what function is used the most.
 This is called neuroplasticity. [p.
 106][#Hawkins:2004] This is due to the fact of that every sense comes in the form of spikes, electrical pulses.
 The brain learns how to handle these pulses by recognising patterns.